 Advocacy is a key element to spreading the word about arts education.
 The ability to tell stories, cite facts, and get your local decision makers on board with your mission is a valuable asset for spreading the word.

 - Use this opportunity to learn how to speak to your education leaders about the importance of arts education.
-Our Arts Education Navigator e-books provide lots of advocacy tips and tools.
+The Arts Education Navigator tool walks arts education supporters through six action steps to becoming an effective advocate.
+Connect with all of the tools and resources needed to form a personal advocacy plan.

 - Then, ask your local education leaders to add their support to National Arts in Education Week.
 Select the appropriate resolution from the templates below, customize and submit it to your school board, city council, mayor or State House of Representatives.